raspberrypilearning/amazing-image-identifier/en/step_2.md

 Download the [requirements.txt file for this project](#) to somewhere memorable on your computer.
 If you can't think of a location, just put it on your desktop.
 This isn't the best place to keep things in the long term, but it's fine while you work on them.
 --- /task ---

-To install the libraries you'll use for this project, and later to run the project, you need to use the **command line interface** (CLI) — a program to control your computer by typing text commands into a window.
+To install the libraries for this project, and later to run the project, you need to use the **command line interface** (CLI) — a program to control your computer by typing text commands into a window.
 The command line interface is called 'command prompt' in Windows.

-In the CLI, you don't access files by clicking to open them, or the directories (folders) they live in.
+In the CLI, you don't click to open and access files or the directories (folders) they live in.
 You need to know the **path** to the file.
 It's like a set of directions, either from where you are currently located on the computer — called a **relative path** — or from the root of the computer's hard drive — called an **absolute path**.
-You need to find the path to the directory containing your `requirements.txt` file for this next step.
+You need to find the path to the directory that contains your `requirements.txt` file for this next step.
 If you saved it to your desktop, that is just a directory that the computer displays for you.

 #### How to find the path to a directory on Windows

-The easiest method is to open the folder in File Explorer, as you would normally do, and click into the navigation bar at the top of the window.
+The easiest method is to open the folder in File Explorer and click into the navigation bar at the top of the window.
 The full path for the folder should become visible and you can then copy it.

 ![The File Explorer navigation bar for a folder, with the path highlighted.](images/windows_path.png)